Daniel-J-S/Student-Facing-Website-PWA/src/page-content/index.md

 title: "Home"
 ---

-# Welcome to SEIR "Perseverance"
+# Welcome to SEIR "Everest"

 This website contains the course curriculum and learning assigmments for General Assembly's SEIR program.